Partnership Firm

 • Interest on capital and drawings

-• Rules for admission, retirement, or removal of partners
+• Rules for admission or exit of partners

 Advantages of a Partnership Firm